 I suspected it could reach sub 20Hz if motivated by a complex harmonic standing wave.

-I send a ~20Hz to the speaker and get ~21-22Hz to bounce off of the 22inch base drum inner chamber that causes a complex harmonic resonance and emits a strong infrasonic standing wave somewhere inside and throughout the base cannon (in combination with the drum heads and the drum chamber).
+Theoretically, I sent the ~20Hz signal to the speaker and get ~21-22Hz to bounce off of the 22inch base drum inner chamber that causes a complex harmonic resonance and emits a strong infrasonic standing wave-boom – somewhere inside and throughout the base cannon drum heads and chamber.

 My hypothesis is that this method works better than the standard sub-woofer box model because it is something of a cross between these experimental base cannons (http://www.instructables.com/id/800watt-12-long-16quot-diameter-Bass-Cannon/ – check the notes for a hilarious video) and a resonance chamber.

 I thought about trying the so called base cannon idea, but I when working with my hybrid drum concept I was quite satisfied so I have not yet expanded on this project.

 The tones I used to test the base cannon were generated here

-I should have more news soon – I’m thinking earthquake simulation in the lab – haha.
+I should have more news soon – I’m thinking earthquake simulation in the lab – haha – JK.